lambdaclass/concrete/ROADMAP.md

  future guards/OR patterns, value-model collection access, `ByteView`, explicit capabilities); keep legacy examples only when they intentionally demonstrate the old/low-level form; and record any skipped update with a reason.
+At the next release-facing checkpoint, judge rather than assume three concrete candidates: whether `crypto_verify`'s `Int` 0/1 API is an intentional C-compatible boundary or stale truthiness teaching; whether `grep` should use the shipped `String::to_lower`; and whether integer-tag/string-pool representations in JSON/TOML/Lox are workload-appropriate runtime models or obsolete pre-enum workarounds.
 Add `scripts/tests/check_example_refresh.sh` once the first refresh has enough concrete assertions; until then, each phase closure commit must name the examples/docs it checked and why no refresh was needed.
 The goal is to prevent tutorial/showcase drift without turning every feature into a